 - Directors.
 At each annual shareholder meeting, directors will be elected for office until the next annual meeting is held.
 Each director, including those filling vacancies, are to hold office for the elected term until a successor has been elected and qualified.
 No reduction in qualified directors is reason enough to remove another director before their term expires.

 - Board of Director meetings may be held without call as determined by the board.
 No minimum notice needs to be given to shareholders.

 If you need help with understanding S corporation bylaws, you can post your legal need (or post your job) on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.